OpenPhysical/BoundedContributionPolicy/docs/RATIONALE.md

 ## Purpose and Objectives

 The Bounded Contribution Policy addresses common challenges in technical project management by establishing clear criteria for contribution evaluation and scope management.
 This document explains the reasoning behind the policy's design and its practical benefits.

 ## Core Problems Addressed

 ### Scope Creep and Mission Drift

 Technical projects often face pressure to expand beyond their original objectives.
 Without clear boundaries, discussions can shift from implementation details to broader topics that don't advance the project's goals.

-**Policy Solution:** Explicit project relevance requirements ensure all contributions directly support technical objectives.
+**Policy Solution:** Clear project relevance requirements ensure all contributions directly support technical objectives.

 ### Inconsistent Evaluation Criteria

 When contribution evaluation lacks clear standards, decisions can appear arbitrary or biased, leading to frustration and inefficiency.

 **Policy Solution:** Individual evaluation based on technical merit provides consistent, objective criteria for all contributions.